-Your Drug Medi-Cal Organized Delivery System county is responsible for allowing you to challenge a decision that was made about your substance use disorder treatment services by the plan or your providers that you do not agree with.
+Your Drug Medi-Cal Organized Delivery System county is responsible for allowing you to challenge a decision that was made about your substance use disorder treatment services by the Drug Medi-Cal Organized Delivery System county or your providers that you do not agree with.
 There are two ways you can request a review.
 One way is using the standard appeals process.
 The second way is by using the expedited appeals process.
 These two types of appeals are similar; however, there are specific requirements to qualify for an expedited appeal.
 The specific requirements are explained below.